 You are also entitled to damages if you can show that the CRA or other entity negligently failed to comply with its obligations under the FCRA.
 Damages here include:

 The FCRA has a penalty for filing any lawsuit or subsequent court papers that are later determined to have been filed in “bad faith or for purposes of harassment.”
-You (or the defendant) may have to pay the other side's attorney fees if you/they file bad faith papers and lose.
+You (or the defendant) may have to pay the other side's attorney fees if you (or they) file bad faith papers and lose.
 (15 U.S.C. § 1681n, 15 U.S.C. § 1681o).

 You can file a complaint in either federal court or your state's court.
 There is a time limit—called a statute of limitations—for filing a FCRA complaint.
 It must be filed no later than: